Introduction to Canine Massage

 This half-day workshop is intended to introduce you and your dog to the benefits of canine massage, perfect for those dog owners who have no massage experience.

 Learn a little about what is under your dog’s skin and how canine massage can influence this.
-Increase your awareness by understanding how pain can impact your dog, both physically and emotionally and what you can do to avoid/reduce it.

 The workshop will contain both theory and practical instruction and you will go home with several massage techniques and simple stretches that you can practice on your own dog.